Tiburon Explorer

 4 dives

-Sightings of hammerhead sharks, whale sharks, eagle rays, sea lions, Galapagos sharks, silky sharks
+You'll get to see hammerhead sharks, whale sharks, eagle rays, sea lions, Galapagos sharks, and silky sharks.

 Day 6: Wolf Island